 Titanium dioxide (TiO2) is a color additive currently approved for use in the U.S. in human food, drugs, cosmetics (e.g., sunscreens), and medical devices (e.g., contact lenses).
-Based on evidence that TiO2 nanoparticles present in food-grade titanium dioxide can accumulate in the body and cause DNA damage, CSPI rates titanium dioxide as “Avoid”.
+Based on evidence that TiO2 nanoparticles present in food-grade titanium dioxide could accumulate in the body and cause DNA damage, CSPI rates titanium dioxide as “Avoid”.

 Most artificially colored foods are colored with synthetic petroleum-based chemicals—called dyes—that do not occur in nature.
 Because food dyes are used almost solely in foods of low nutritional value (candy, soft drinks, gelatin desserts, etc.), a good rule of thumb is simply avoid all dyed foods.